Supercolony-net/openbrush-contracts/doc/src/examples/README.md

 ## Overview

-This doc contains example of how the library can be use & how to customize the base implementation.
+This doc contains examples of how the library can be used & how to customize the base implementation.

-* [PSP22](psp22.md) shows an example of how you can reuse the implementation of [psp22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22) token(by the same way you can reuse
+* [PSP22](psp22.md) shows an example of how you can reuse the implementation of [psp22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp22) token (in the same way you can reuse
   [psp721](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp721) and [psp1155](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/token/psp1155)).
 * [Access Control](access-control.md) shows how you can use the implementation of [access-control](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/access/access-control) and